jsk-ros-pkg/jsk_recognition/doc/install_pcl_from_source.md

 # Install PCL from source

+The following settings can be applied at the same time by combining cmake options.

 ## Install PCL from source without SSE

-This is needed for [AttentionClipper](https://github.com/jsk-ros-pkg/jsk_recognition/issues/2380).
+This is sometimes needed for [AttentionClipper](https://github.com/jsk-ros-pkg/jsk_recognition/issues/2380).

 ```bash
 cd